7 Ways to Host a More Sustainable Thanksgiving Dinner

 1. “Shop” Your Refrigerator

 All those supermarket sales and coupons can be misleading.
 “What a steal!”
-As can uncertainty.
+They can also cause you uncertainty.
 “Wait, do I have poultry seasoning?
 Better buy another, just in case.”

 2. Trust Your Senses